'TIL DEATH DO US PART

 By then, she'd had enough time to think about what she would do.
 She'd imagined so many scenarios, including welcoming him with a knife behind her back.
 But she'd chosen the less confrontational approach.

-He said he was sorry, like she expected him to.
+He said he was sorry, like she expected he would.
 He wouldn't do it again.
 He had seen the light now, blah blah blah.
 Too little, too late.
 She'd seen the light too.
 She knew the truth about him.
-He had never and would never love her.
+He’d never and would never love her.

-And when she arose to get the chilled white wine from the fridge, she'd turned back in time to see him switch the glasses.
+Alicia arose to get the chilled white wine from the fridge, and turned back in time to see Adrian switch their glasses.
 She shook her head.
 So, he thought she'd poisoned his glass?
 She would have laughed, but for the pit of sorrow within her.